kgdn/buffet/README.md

 ## Features

 - Create, start, stop, and delete QEMU/KVM virtual machines
-- Securely access virtual machines using noVNC and websockify over secure WebSockets
+- Securely access virtual machines using noVNC and websockify
 - Define custom operating systems and distributions using JSON
 - Administer users, virtual machines and logs from the admin panel
 - Secure user authentication and authorisation using JSON Web Tokens (JWT) and bcrypt